 Some experts recommend taking a look at how your boss or manager dresses and taking that as your style cue.
-That’s not to say you should ‘steal’ their style, but instead, mirror their chosen colour schemes, fabric quality and the accessories they choose.
+That’s not to say you should ‘steal’ their style, but instead, mirror their chosen color schemes, fabric quality and the accessories they choose.

 2. You can judge a man by his shoes – or can you?

 In fact, you can!
-A recent study revealed that just looking at a photo of someone’s shoes can tell you about their personality, age, status and can even give an insight on their political views!
+A recent study revealed that just looking at a photo of someone’s shoes can tell you about their personality, age, status and can even give an insight into their political views!

 The study asked the general public to judge precise characteristics based solely on a picture of their most frequently worn shoes.